namtazpro/ais-demos/readme.md

 - From the Author panel, select all Dataset and Test the connection.
 - From the Author panel, click `Publish` to take changes into account in your ADF instance.

-## Step 6: Deploy Logic Apps workflows
+## Step 9: Deploy Logic Apps workflows
-In
+TODO